Why this matters now

 Why we built ShieldMarc for this

 ShieldMarc is a modern DMARC platform built from scratch in 2026.
-We are a UK company with EU hosted infrastructure, and dedicated UK hosted environments are available on request for organisations that require strict UK data residency.
+We are UK based, with EU hosted infrastructure, and dedicated UK hosted environments are available on request for organisations that require strict UK data residency.
 Flat rate pricing, no per domain fees.
 We take DMARC reports for every owned domain, parse and classify every sender, and guide organisations from p=none to enforcement on a realistic timeline.

 The platform covers DMARC, SPF, DKIM, MTA-STS, TLS-RPT, DNSSEC, CAA, and certificate monitoring in a single subscription.
 Parked and alias domains are detected automatically and held to a separate restrictive baseline.
 AI assisted threat evaluation separates genuine phishing from legitimate bulk mail, so the reports you read every week are signal, not noise.